2015 Annual Labor Day Rail Trail Ramble Details

 Is there a specific start time?
 Our course opens at 9 AM and you can come start your ramble at any time between 9 AM and 11 AM.
 If your goal is to get all the way to Enfield, we suggest starting closer to 9 AM.
 Keep in mind: you’ll also want to get back to Colburn Park in time for the BBQ, which takes place between 11AM - 1PM.
 We supply water along the course until 12 PM only, after which our support stops and the trail will close down.

 Where can I register?
 Online?
 Day of?
 There are two ways to register.
-(1) You can click here to register, which gives you a discount and makes it easier for you to simply walk up to our registration table and get out on the course without having to handle money when you get to the event.
+(1) You can register on line clickhere to register online which gives you a discount and makes it easier for you to simply walk up to our registration table and get out on the course without having to handle money when you get to the event.
 (2) You can register on the day of the event at the Spencer Street Rail Trail trailhead, located across from the CCBA.

 Will there be water provided on the course?
 There are water stops every 1-4 miles.
 They are maintained from 9-12 PM.
 If it’s a hot day, we do recommend carrying extra water with you.
 There will be no water on the course after 12 PM.